Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 10- Wine Bottle DIY Bird Feeders

 Different wine bottles can also encourage you to try making a bird-feeder and why not when it is so easy.
-Like Michelob’s experiment, a DIY bird feeder requires drilling holes in the glass bottle.
+Like Michelob’s experiment, a DIY bird feeder by thegardenroofcoop requires drilling holes in the glass bottle.
 These are one of the glass bird feeders that work well for small seeds like safflower.
 Drilling process needs to have water supply also.
 After drilling, epoxy is used to attach a saucer at the base.
 Moreover, copper wire is used for wrapping.
 Enjoy watching birds in summer coming to these feeders.

 DIY Wine Bottle Bird-Feeders